Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Exposure to Suspicious Content

-{\it Insight 3.} When observing the distribution of suspicious URLs in individual countries, we can observe several interesting facts.
+When observing the distribution of suspicious URLs in individual countries, we can observe several interesting facts.
 One of the most significant observations is the high number of suspicious domains related to Government and Legal Organisations during the lockdown periods in Australia.
-As discussed earlier, due to how the Australian government handled the pandemic, individuals in Australia had to continuously rely on announcements from the government and legal authorities.
+As discussed earlier, due to how the Australian government handled the pandemic, individuals in Australia had to rely continuously on announcements from the government and legal authorities.
 This situation must have motivated malicious entities to act upon the government-related domains.
 If we consider India, we can notice two unique features in the distribution.
 First, we can deduce that the domain category of Blogs contains a noticeable portion of suspicious domains before the lockdown.
-We can only assume that blog related domains which are suspicious are widely shared in India during regular times, while COVID-19 has shifted people's focus to other topics of interest.
-Second, we can see a significant increase in search Engine related domains during lockdown for India.
-During lockdown periods, people are mostly confined to their homes which can increase Internet usage, which could have caused this peculiarity.
+We can only assume that \ik{suspicious blog-related} domains are widely shared in India during regular times, while COVID-19 has shifted people's focus to other topics of interest.
+Second, we can see a significant increase in search Engine related domains during \ik{the lockdowns in} India.
+During lockdown periods, people are mostly confined to their homes, which can increase Internet usage, which could have caused this peculiarity.
 However, it is difficult to understand why it has not happened in other countries as well.
-For the UK, we can observe that News and Media have taken prominent places in the charts, while it is not the case with other countries.
-Being a country with high infection rates and many lockdown periods, we can assume that the people in the UK mostly relied on news and media related domains to get updated about the situation in the country.
-This situation may have resulted in attackers sharing more suspicious URLs in Twitter, which belong under that category.
+For the UK, we can observe that News and Media have taken prominent places in the charts, while it is not the case \ik{in} other countries.
+Being a country with high infection rates and many lockdown periods, we can assume that the people in the UK mostly relied on news and media-related domains to get updated about the situation in the country.
+This situation may have resulted in attackers sharing more suspicious URLs on Twitter, which belong under that category.
 For the US, we cannot observe any significant traits in Figure \ref{fig:countrywise malicious domains}.